waylaidwanderer/PHP-RotatingProxyManager/README.md

 # PHP-RotatingProxyManager
 A PHP library you can use to select proxies in a rotation.
+It uses SQLite to store proxy data so you can use multiple instances of `RotatingProxyManager` across multiple scripts and it will still work.
+Requires the SQLite extension for PHP to be installed.

+# Installation

+`composer require waylaidwanderer/php-rotatingproxymanager dev-master`

 # Usage